rhermitt/MarchMadnessSimulator/README.md

 The pattern continues for the rest of the file.

-If your simulation does not include the first four, simply transcribe the teams in order, one per line, to make up the teams file.
+If your simulation does not include the First Four, simply transcribe the teams in order, one per line, to make up the teams file.

 ---
 ### First Four Seeds File
-If your simulation includes the first four, you must create a text file containing the seeds that the first four winners will occupy.
+If your simulation includes the First Four, you must create a text file containing the seeds that the First Four winners will occupy.
 The file should be one line with the seed numbers separated by spaces.

 #### First Four Seeds File Example: